All living organisms are divided into three domains:

 - Penetration: invading the cell

-- Uncoating: the capsid is dismantled and genetic material made available
+- Uncoating: the capsid is dismantled and genetic material is made available

 - Replication: the viral nucleic acid and viral proteins are synthesized